 The metafor package implements various meta-analytic models, methods, and techniques that have been described in the literature.
-The links below demonstrate how the models, methods, and techniques described in the respective articles/chapters can be applied via the metafor package.
-The articles are organized by topic (therefore, articles covering multiple topics may be listed multiple times).
+The links below demonstrate how the models, methods, and techniques described in the respective references can be applied via the metafor package.
+The items are organized by topic (therefore, articles covering multiple topics may be listed multiple times).
 Alternatively, you can jump to the references at the bottom of the page for the list of articles in alphabetical order.

 The articles below cover the standard fixed-, random-, and mixed-effects (meta-regression) models for meta-analysis.